EdexcelBiologyExam Board Revision

 View mark scheme hint

-Explain how DNA replication occurs, including the role of enzymes.
+Explain how DNA replication occurs.
 [4 marks]

 4 marks